Everything you could possibly need to know to write the CV that will help you land the job.

 Closely tied to your Education section is one for Professional Development.
-This includes all non-academic learning you've completed since finishing your formal education – courses, certificates, training, workshops, conferences, seminars and so on would all fall into this category.
+This includes all non-academic online learning you've completed since finishing your formal education – courses, certificates, training, workshops, conferences, seminars and so on would all fall into this category.
 If your Education section is looking dry, it's perfectly acceptable to merge the two under one 'Education and Professional Development' header.

 As with your education, you should include the subject and the year of completion.
 For accredited courses, you can also include the name of the awarding body, such as IOSH or CIPD.

 References during a job search are no longer required on a CV.
 They are rarely contacted in the first stages of the recruitment process, and your referees will be grateful that you are keeping their details confidential – particularly if you upload your CV online.